ACHIEVING NET ZERO //

 Global Warming Poster - Main Text

 The Paris Agreement is a legally binding international treaty adopted at the UN Climate Change Conference (COP21) in France in 2015.
-Its goal is to limit the average global temperature increase to 1.5°C above pre-industrial levels.
+Its aim is to limit global warming to 1.5°C above pre-industrial levels.
+The World Meteorological Organization confirmed that global temperatures in 2024 exceeded 1.6°C, making it the hottest year on record.
+This assessment drew on datasets from scientists in the UK, US, Japan and the EU.

 Some key events in the history of Global Warming: